-- NEW: Identifying and using search terms: The aim of this guide is to help you think of alternative search terms/ keywords to use when searching journal databases for articles about specific subjects
+- Identifying and using search terms: The aim of this guide is to help you think of alternative search terms/ keywords to use when searching journal databases for articles about specific subjects

 - Keeping up-to-date with health and social care developments - current awareness: Browse the 'news' or 'what's new' sections of selected websites and also sign up for any email current awareness bulletins or journal table of contents (TOCs)

 - Referencing for COT Publications: The Referencing Process